-If the District initiates a formal Title IX investigation, the Title IX Coordinator shall provide the known parties with written notice of the following: (34 CFR 106.45)
+If the district initiates a formal Title IX investigation, the Title IX Coordinator or designee shall provide the known parties with written notice of the following: (34 CFR 106.45)

-- 1. The District's complaint process, including any informal resolution process. - 2.
-The allegations potentially constituting sexual harassment with sufficient details known at the time, including the identity of parties involved in the incident if known, the conduct allegedly constituting sex discrimination, including sex-based harassment, and the date and location of the alleged incident if known.
-Such notice shall be provided with sufficient time for the parties to prepare a response before any initial interview. - If, during the course of the investigation, new Title IX allegations arise about the complainant or respondent that are not included in the initial notice, the Title IX Coordinator shall provide notice of the additional allegations to the parties. - 3.
-A statement that retaliation is prohibited. - 4.
+- 1. The district's complaint process, including any informal resolution process. - 2.
+Sufficient information, available at the time, to allow parties to respond to the allegations, including, to the extent available, the identity of parties involved in the incident(s), the conduct allegedly constituting sex discrimination, including sex-based harassment, and the date(s) and location(s) of the alleged incident.

+Such notice shall be provided with sufficient time for the parties to prepare a response before any initial interview.

+If, during the course of the investigation, new Title IX allegations arise about the complainant or respondent that are not included in the initial notice, the Title IX Coordinator shall provide notice of the additional allegations to the parties.

+- 3. A statement that retaliation is prohibited. - 4.
 A statement that the parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence or an accurate description of such evidence, as specified.

-The above notice shall also include, if known, the name of the investigator, facilitator of an informal process, and decision maker and shall inform the parties that, if at any time a party has concerns regarding conflict of interest or bias regarding any of these persons, the party should immediately notify the Title IX Coordinator.
+The above notice may also include the name of the investigator, facilitator of an informal process, and decisionmaker and shall inform the parties that, if at any time a party has concerns regarding conflict of interest or bias regarding any of these persons, the party should immediately notify the Title IX Coordinator or designee.